If you are the kind of soul who:

 - There is a huge choice in design, heat output, size, compact, etc. to suit the varying needs of the customers who prefer wood-burning furnaces.

 - The total ambiance of a wood fireplace; the dancing flames, the golden glow, the crackling sound of timbers, the subtle scent of the smoke, cannot be replaced by any other fireplaces.

 - Moreover, it would make an amazing display to any interior.
 It is no lie that the aesthetic appeal alone makes people prefer wood burning fireplaces over modern heating methods.

 How to Find out Your Heating Requirements?

 The stove that proves to best in efficiency or heating performance or the one that offers the longest burn time definitely will be a good stove.
 But on the other hand, it will not the best, or even the right, stove for you.

 Most heating products come with their heat output and optimal area noted.
-You only need to see which one matches the best to the size of the space you need to heat.
+You only need to see which wood-burning fireplace matches the best to the size of the space you need to heat.

 Burning your stove at full blast constantly will cut down its performance in the long run.
 And yeah, unless the cold is hard and calls for it, you will not be burning the stove at its maximum all the time.

 So it is a good idea that you add 25% extra to the total area and then look for the matching stove.

-How to Keep Your Fireplace Well Maintained?
+How to Keep Your Wood-burning Fireplace Well Maintained?